PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

   of a docstring.

-* Private code objects (e.g., code objects that begin with a single underscore) should have docstrings.
+* Private code objects (e.g., code objects that begin with a single underscore, like ``_private_object``) should have docstrings.
 A docstring for a private code object may be a single line, and otherwise should be in numpydoc_ format.

+  * Docstrings for private code objects do not get rendered in the online documentation, and should be intended for contributors.

 * Dunder methods (e.g., code objects like ``__add__`` that begin and end with two underscores) only need docstrings if it is necessary to describe non-standard or potentially unexpected behavior.
+Custom behavior associated with dunder methods should be described in the class-level documentation.

-Docstrings for most dunder methods are not rendered in the online documentation and should therefore be intended for developers.
-Custom behavior associated with dunder methods should be described in the class-level documentation, when necessary.
+  * Docstrings for most dunder methods are not rendered in the online documentation and should therefore be intended for contributors.

   * Docstrings for ``__init__`` and ``__new__`` are included in the class-level docstring when rendering documentation.

-* When an attribute in a class has both a getter (which is decorated with `property`) and a ``setter`` decoration, then the getter and ``setter`` functionality should be documented in the docstring of method decorated with ``@property``.
+* When an attribute in a class has both a getter (which is decorated with `property`) and a ``setter`` decoration, then the getter and ``setter`` functionality should be documented in the docstring of the attribute decorated with ``@property``.

   .. code-block:: python